Devices for Dignity LogoNIHR Devices 4 Dignity MIC

 Project Manager

-Abigail manages the Rehabilitation Technologies Theme on behalf of D4D.
-She is also part of the Starworks team, developing technologies for users of paediatric prostheses, and supports the project teams who were awarded follow on funding as part of Starworks 2, the Starworks Expert Network, and manages the Starworks website.
+Abigail also supports Starworks which is the young people’s prosthetic research collaboration, developing technologies for users of paediatric prostheses.
+Abigail supports the project teams who were awarded follow on funding as part of Starworks 2, the Starworks Expert Network and also managers the Starworks website (https://www.starworks-innovation.org.uk/)

-Abigail is a trained Physiotherapist and prior to joining the NIHR Devices for Dignity MedTech Co-operative was working in the pharmaceutical industry.
-She has over 12 years’ experience working as a Sales Representative and Account Manager working in numerous areas including Diabetes, Cardiovascular, Respiratory – Asthma and COPD, and Vaccines.
+Abigail is a trained Physiotherapist and prior to joining D4D was working in the pharmaceutical industry.
+She has over 12 years experience working in sales and account management, gaining knowledge and experience in numerous areas including Diabetes, Cardiovascular, Respiratory and Vaccines.

 Lise Sproson